Jargon Buster: G

 Your total income before tax and expenditures.

-Usually upward movement in the foundations of a house caused by the absorbtion of moisture into sub-soil (usually clay).
+Usually, upward movement in the foundations of a house caused by the absorption of moisture into sub-soil (usually clay).

 This applies only to leasehold properties and is a sum paid annually to the freeholder by the leaseholder.